egenerse/master-thesis/content/introduction.typ

 This thesis begins with an overview of related modeling tools and collaboration approaches, followed by the identification of requirements based on the limitations of the previous Apollon system.

+Chapter 2, *Background*, we describe our initial efforts to understand the existing system, including our attempts to improve the library, web application, and mobile application.
+We then explain the challenges we encountered and the reasons why we ultimately chose to pursue a reengineering approach instead of continuing with incremental improvements.

-Chapter 2, *Related Work*, briefly discusses existing diagramming tools and previous research related to collaborative modeling.
+Chapter 3, *Related Work*, briefly discusses existing diagramming tools and previous research related to collaborative modeling.

-Chapter 3, *Requirements*, outlines the core functional and non-functional requirements derived from our analysis.
+Chapter 4, *Requirements*, outlines the core functional and non-functional requirements derived from our analysis.

-Chapter 4, *Apollon Reengineering*, presents the restructuring of Apollon into a unified monorepo that includes the core library, standalone webapp, and collaboration server.
+Chapter 5, *Apollon Reengineering*, presents the restructuring of Apollon into a unified monorepo that includes the core library, standalone webapp, and collaboration server.
 It covers design updates such as a new node and edge structure, state management using Zustand, collaboration via Yjs, and improvements to mobile usability through Capacitor.
 Testing feedback and deployment aspects are also described.

-Chapter 5, *Artemis Integration*, details the integration process of the reengineered Apollon library into Artemis.
+Chapter 6, *Artemis Integration*, details the integration process of the reengineered Apollon library into Artemis.
 It includes how we preserved compatibility with existing workflows in exercises, exams, and quizzes, while migrating to the new system.

-Chapter 6, *Summary and Future Work*, concludes the thesis by reflecting on the project outcomes and outlining possible directions for future development.
+Chapter 7, *Summary and Future Work*, concludes the thesis by reflecting on the project outcomes and outlining possible directions for future development.

 This is a team thesis by Belemir Kürün and Ege Nerse.
 Reengineering tasks in Chapter 4 were divided between the authors, while integration tasks in Chapter 5 were completed collaboratively.
 Author responsibilities are highlighted in each relevant section, with a summary shown below.